Met dank aan Best Defense Foundation en Mission Margraten Plus

 Rosie the Riveter was the star of a campaign aimed at recruiting female workers for defense industries during World War II.
 The strong bandana clad Rosie became one of the most successful recruitment tools in American history and the most iconic image of working women in World War II.
 Women who worked to produce tanks, ships, planes, and other weapons during World War II called themselves “Rosies .”

-women entered the workforce in unprecedented numbers during the war, as widespread male enlistment left
+American women entered the workforce in unprecedented numbers during the war, as widespread male enlistment left

 gaping holes in the industrial labor force.
 The aviation industry saw the greatest increase in female workers.